qdanik/react-native-template/packages/ReactNativeExampleApp/README.md

 - Replace the splash screen to `/packages/ReactNativeExampleApp/src/core/theme/global/icons/logo/splash-screen.svg`
 - run `yarn run bootsplash`
 - verify that the splash screen is correct in Xcode/Android Studio

+### How to test Deep Linking?

+- run `npx uri-scheme open rneapp://details/123 --ios` or run `npx uri-scheme open rneapp://details/123 --android`
+- Verify that the app opens and navigates to the Details screen
+- Modify the `./core/linking/linking.constants.ts` file to add new routes